gpuweb/cts/docs/build.md

 **Built with**: `npm run node`

-**Used by**: NodeJS test runners:
+**Used for**: Running NodeJS tools, if you want to specifically avoid the live-compilation overhead of the `tools/` versions, or are running on a deployment which no longer has access to `ts-node` (which is a build-time dependency).
+For example:

-- [`src/common/runtime/cmdline.ts`](../src/common/runtime/cmdline.ts) - A command line interface test runner
+- `node out-node/common/runtime/cmdline.js` ([source](../src/common/runtime/cmdline.ts)) - A command line interface test runner
-- [`src/common/runtime/server.ts`](../src/common/runtime/server.ts) - An HTTP server for executing CTS tests with a REST interface
+- `node out-node/common/runtime/server.js` ([source](../src/common/runtime/server.ts)) - An HTTP server for executing CTS tests with a REST interface

 ## Testing